thatvineyard/diy-assistant/.speaker/slides/0-slide.md

 ---
 <!-- classes: talk -->
-# Step-2: Text to Speach
+# Step-2: Text to Speech

 Give your bot a voice!